Sherry Wyatt sobbed Tuesday at a Joint Base Lewis-McChord memorial that seemed to pull her heart in two directions.

 All told, the brigade has lost 93 soldiers in the two wars.

-Tuesday’s events blended pride in the troops’ accomplishments with sadness for soldiers who did not return to their loved ones.
+Tuesday’s events blended pride in the troops’ accomplishments with sadness for soldiers who did not return to loved ones.

 “We always carry the memories of their sacrifice, and that is our challenge,” brigade commander Col. Charles Webster said.